Map of state-level ridesharing laws

 Another significant concern is determining at what point in time a driver is operating the vehicle for hire.
 There are three periods in the ride-sharing business model: Period 1: App on, waiting for ride request; Period 2: Ride request accepted, no ride-share passengers in the vehicle; and Period 3: Passenger in vehicle.
 Most state laws regarding TNCs include similar language.
 Several state laws combine Period 2 and Period 3 as described above and require higher limits of insurance while the driver is actively engaged in a ride.

 The largest TNCs have policies on their drivers that include commercial auto, liability, and collision coverage, with several offering $1 million single limit on primary liability coverage.
 Primary coverage typically applies only to periods 2 and 3, when a ride request is accepted or a passenger is in the vehicle.
 Some of the large TNCs say they have filled the insurance gap with extended excess policies, although such policies are mostly secondary and lack first party coverages such as comprehensive and collision.
 Additionally, insurers are beginning to respond to recently enacted legislation by offering new insurance products.
 The coverage types and limits vary by insurer, but many of these emerging products provide coverage through an endorsement for livery services particularly during period 1 when limited contingent coverage is provided by the largest TNCs.
+On-demand insurance startups, such as Slice Labs, are also creating products to give consumers that ability to quickly switch between being a commercial or personal driver through an app on their phone.
 More information on insurance issues surrounding TNCs can be found by reviewing the materials from CIPR’s Commercial Ride-Sharing and Car-Sharing Event, held on August 16, 2014.

 Status: Insurance regulators oversee insurance companies and insurance agents, not TNCs.
 The insurance laws and regulations apply to the insurance company and the insurance producer issuing the insurance policy to the TNC or the individual driver.
 However, as TNCs have gained in popularity, state insurance regulators are taking action and working with the TNCs to ensure consumers are adequately covered.
 The NAIC and at least 25 state insurance departments have issued bulletins cautioning consumers of the potential limitations of insurance coverage.
 Additionally, at least forty-six states and territories have enacted legislation to set insurance coverage rules and standards for TNCs.